 The Greek Isles, sitting in the Aegean Sea between Europe, Africa and Asia are actually a cluster of different island groups.
 We have the Sporades, the Ionian, the Dodecanese, Crete, Rhodes and the Cyclades, among others.
 The latter groups of islands are by far the most popular and best connected.
 They include Mykonos, Tinos, Naxos, Paros, Ios and Santorini (Thira).

 Once romanticized as a destination for wealthy yatch-owners, the Cyclades are a great group of Islands to tour without breaking the bank.
 Some, like Mykonos and Santorini, might seem expensive but that just means you have to be a little more careful where you eat or stay the night.
-You are rewarded with pristine beaches (white, red or black sands depending on where you go), quaint cobblestone villages, great hiking trails, taverns with superb Greek food (out here they just call it food), even European style sunbathing.
-These islands have something for everyone – families looking for some beach time, history buffs looking for architectural remains of civilizations over 2500 years old (you can’t throw a stone in Greece without hitting a museum), youngsters looking for adrenaline charged beach parties, or just simple travelers people-watching, while sitting in one of the numerous taverns sprinkled in every town and village, drinking their potent Ouzo.
+You are rewarded with pristine beaches (white, red or black sands depending on where you go, or how colour blind you are), quaint cobblestone villages, great hiking trails, taverns with superb Greek food (here they just call it food), even European style sunbathing.
+These islands have something for everyone – families looking for some beach time, history buffs looking for architectural remains of civilizations over 2500 years old (you can’t throw a stone in Greece without hitting a museum), youngsters looking for adrenaline charged beach parties, or just simple travelers who want to do people-watching while sitting in one of the numerous taverns sprinkled in every town and village, drinking their potent Ouzo.

 Even though it’s true that Greece isn’t as cheap as it was before the drachma gave way to the euro, it’s still cheaper than most of Western Europe.
 If you really want to go bare-bones basic, then avoid Mykonos and Santorini.
 Spend more time on Naxos, Paros and Tinos.
 In any case, no island in the Cyclades will disappoint.